kubesphere/kubesphere/README.md

 - Support GPU node

-It also supports multiple open source storage and high-performance cloud storage as the persistent storage services, as well as support multiple open source network plugins.
+It also supports multiple open source storage and high-performance cloud storage as the persistent storage services, as well as supports multiple open source network plugins.

 > See this [document](https://docs.kubesphere.io/advanced-v2.0/zh-CN/introduction/features/) that elaborates on the KubeSphere features and services from a professional point of view.